rabbitmq/rabbitmq-website/site/memory-use.md

 Garbage collection is done per queue, independently of all other Erlang processes.

 When garbage collection runs, it will copy used process memory before deallocating unused memory.
-This can can lead to the queue process using up to twice as much memory during garbage collection, as shown here (queue contains a lot of messages):
+This can lead to the queue process using up to twice as much memory during garbage collection, as shown here (queue contains a lot of messages):

 <img class="screenshot" src="img/memory/queue-memory-usage-spikes.png" alt="Queue under load memory usage" title="Queue under load memory usage" />